carsten-langer/paper-computer/README.md

 A paper-computer is a state-machine.
 Each state consists of a set of registers, holding the register value information, and the information which line in the program would be executed next.

-The execution of a single program line will either fail (e.g. trying to increment a non-existing register, or jumping to a non-existing next program line) or return a new state with potentially changed register values and a changed command line to execute next.
+The execution of a single program line will either fail (e.g. trying to increment a non-existing register, or jumping to a non-existing next program line) or return a new state with potentially changed register values, and a changed command line to execute next.

 The execution of a whole program will start execution at the first command and move the state machine forward until a `Stp` command is encountered.